EFCC arrests ex-Plateau Speaker, 14 others over alleged N2.5bn scam

 “The state government had to procure another set of vehicles for the present members of the House of Assembly valued at about N2 billion,” he said.

-Oyewale said the suspects would be charged in court upon the conclusion of investigations.
+Oyewale said the suspects would be charged to court upon the conclusion of investigations.

 Disclaimer